mrilikecoding/StreamPoseML/README.md

 ## Creating datasets with features

 StreamPoseML was built while conducting studies of Parkinson's Disease patients in dance therapy settings.
 This research was done with support from the [McCamish Foundation](https://parkinsons.gatech.edu/).
-From these efforts, you can see several Jupyter notebook examples showing how to use StreamPoseML to build a training dataset.
+From these efforts, you can see a notebook example showing how to use StreamPoseML to build a training dataset.

 To get a feel for building your dataset using StreamPoseML, see `/stream_pose_ml/notebooks/example_usage.ipynb`